AUSU provides advocacy for all AU students in two distinct ways, as outlined below.

-If you are having any kind of problem with the university, your student funding organization, or anything else related to your university courses, AUSU may be able to advocate on your behalf, or to provide you with information to assist you in your communications with these agencies.
+If you are having any kind of problem with the university, your student funding organization, or anything else related to your university courses, AUSU may be able to advocate on your behalf or provide you with information to assist you in your communications with these agencies.
 Feel free to contact AUSU if you require assistance or information.

 AUSU regularly advocates on behalf of all our members through a number of initiatives.
 These include, but are not limited to:

 - Member of the Canadian Alliance of Student Associations (CASA), including attendance at numerous CASA conferences and advocacy events.
 AUSU Executives participate in CASA Advocacy Week on Parliament Hill where student leaders gather annually to advocate to various MPs and senators for accessible and affordable post-secondary education in Canada.

-- Advocating for our members to the provincial and federal governments for increased educational funding, equitable student loans programs, scholarships and bursaries, and other student issues.
+- Advocating for our members to the provincial and federal governments for increased educational funding, equitable student loan programs, scholarships and bursaries, and other student issues.